 I suspect that another reason that people both inside and outside the industry have been reluctant to post comments is because the acceptance of boy-typical or girl-typical preferences is often dismissed or condemned as sexism.
 I should say that - so far – no one has accused me of this in their responses.

 The word “typical” is important in these descriptions.
-While some of the parents that have contacted me have told me that the article reflects their experiences with their sons, others have told me that their sons would not like some of the content, such as combat, peril and villainy, that I’ve identified as having boy-typical appeal.
+While some of the parents that have contacted me have told me that the essay reflects their experiences with their sons, others have told me that their sons would not like some of the content, such as combat, peril and villainy, that I’ve identified as having boy-typical appeal.
 Other parents have told me that their daughters find this same content extremely appealing and made the point that the differences in content between picture books and other media is driving children of both sexes away from books and towards TV and films.

 I’d tried to acknowledge these last two points at the beginning of Part 2 of COOL not CUTE where I said that “there will be girls who find all the ingredients I’ve listed very appealing and there will be boys who find none of them appealing.”
-Throughout that article I made a point of referring to “many” boys preferences, rather than “all” boys or even “most” boys.
-The article also acknowledges that, while I regard these preferences as boy-typical, they are shared by “many” girls.
-However it’s a long article, so I can understand that these distinctions and qualifications may have been lost in the mix for some readers.
+Throughout that essay I made a point of referring to “many” boys preferences, rather than “all” boys or even “most” boys.
+The essay also acknowledges that, while I regard these preferences as boy-typical, they are shared by “many” girls.
+However it’s a long essay, so I can understand that these distinctions and qualifications may have been lost in the mix for some readers.

 Although I’d still like people to share their comments and criticisms using the comments sections of this blog, I’ve now added an email link on the right for those who’d prefer to email me instead.
 As always I’m interested in hearing ANY comments — for or against.